Graph Neural Networks and Deep Reinforcement Learning Based Resource Allocation for V2X Communications: Related Work

-Traditional resource allocation methods often employ game theory, auction theory, and evolutionary algorithms for their studies \cite{TVT19}.
-In \cite{7270335}, a wireless channel resource management method based on Device-to-Device (D2D) communication was investigated, where the requirements for delay and reliability in V2V communication are transformed into optimization constraints that can be directly computed using slowly varying channel information.
-The channel resource allocation problem was formulated as an optimization problem, and a heuristic algorithm was employed to solve it.
-In \cite{8331869}, vehicle service access categories were divided into safety and non-safety Vehicle User Equipment, and its target was to maximize the system's total throughput.
-In \cite{8374081}, coexistence issues between C-V2X users and vehicle ad hoc network users in unlicensed spectrum were studied, and a spectrum sharing scheme based on energy sensing was proposed to reduce conflicts between the two types of users.
-Where a matching theory was used to study the wireless resource allocation problem, and a dynamic resource allocation algorithm for vehicles was proposed.
-In \cite{8993812}, considering imperfect CSI, the exact expression for the ergodic capacity of a single VUE was derived, and a Simulated Annealing (SA) algorithm was used to obtain a good power allocation result.
-In \cite{8490729}, a low-latency V2V communication resource allocation scheme based on 802.11p and C-V2X technologies was proposed, using a hybrid architecture where cellular base stations determine the channel selection for V2V links.
-The problem of minimizing the total delay was described as an equivalent problem of the maximum weighted independent set with associated weights, and a greedy cellular V2V link selection algorithm was proposed, deriving a theoretical performance lower bound for the algorithm.
+Traditional resource allocation methods often employ game theory, auction theory, and evolutionary algorithms for their studies.
+In \cite{7270335}, a wireless channel resource management method based on Device-to-Device (D2D) communication was investigated.
+The requirements for delay and reliability in V2V communication were transformed into optimization constraints.
+These constraints can be directly computed using slowly varying channel information.
+The channel resource allocation problem was formulated as an optimization problem.
+A heuristic algorithm was employed to solve it.
+In \cite{8331869}, vehicle service access categories were divided into safety and non-safety Vehicle User Equipment.
+Its target was to maximize the system's total throughput.
+In \cite{8374081}, coexistence issues between C-V2X users and vehicle ad hoc network users in unlicensed spectrum were studied.
+A spectrum sharing scheme based on energy sensing was proposed, in order to reduce conflicts between the two types of users, where matching theory was used to study the wireless resource allocation problem, and the dynamic resource allocation algorithm for vehicles was presented.
+In \cite{8993812}, the exact expression for the ergodic capacity of a single VUE was derived, considering imperfect CSI.
+A Simulated Annealing (SA) algorithm was used to obtain a good power allocation result.
+In \cite{8490729}, a low-latency V2V communication resource allocation scheme was proposed based on 802.11p and C-V2X technologies.
+Cellular base stations were used to determine channel selection in a hybrid architecture.
+The delay minimization problem was formulated as a maximum weighted independent set problem.
+A greedy V2V link selection algorithm was proposed, with a derived theoretical performance lower bound.